axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-statistic-list/index.rst

 |navigate-to-full-statistics-page|

-On the :guilabel:`Full Statistics` page you see all charts that were previously created.
+On the **Full Statistics** page you see all charts that were previously created.
 Each chart provides you with the following features:

 |full-statistics-page-chart-detail|